Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • bladder catheterization;

-• the allocation of small stones;
+• release of small stones;

 • congestion in the pelvic organs.

-It's important to know
+It is important to know

-Is a disease characterized by the manifestation of an inflammatory process in the urethra.
+is a disease characterized by the manifestation of an inflammatory process in the urethra.
 The most striking signs of urethritis are severe pain during urination, as well as the appearance of discharge from the urethra.
 This disease is diagnosed in patients of both sexes.

 Types of urethritis